Best diving in Thailand - top 8 - Bluewater Dive Travel

 INTRO TO THAILAND

 The Southeast Asian country with a tropical climate and warm waters is known best for its beautiful white-sand beaches, stunning temples, rich culture, and delicious food.
 It is not hard to guess why many people are attracted to visit Thailand.
-Most of the best scuba diving sites are on the southeast of Thailand, in the Andaman sea.
-On the east coast, on the Gulf of Thailand, lies one of the most popular destinations for dive certifications, Koh Tao.
-All around Thailand you can find diverse marine life and beautiful corals.
-The destination offers many opportunities for scuba divers to dive at beautiful reefs, explore wrecks, deep drop-offs, caverns, pinnacles, walls, and tunnels.
-Besides scuba diving, Thailand offers plenty of topside activities.
-Some of the islands offer great nightlife, while some others are quieter and great for relaxing.
+Most of the best scuba diving sites are in the southeast of Thailand, in the Andaman Sea.
+On the east coast, on the Gulf of Thailand, lies Koh Tao, one of the most popular destinations for dive certifications.

 View Location on Google Map